SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-manager.md

 Test mode is not supported for a model which contains a custom block which consumes input data and also produces output data.
 Custom blocks are created with the Block SDK; see also [Creating your own blocks](/streaming-analytics/analytics-builder/#creating-your-own-blocks).
     {{< /c8y-admon-info>}}

 -   **Simulation**.
 This mode is only permitted for models using a single device.
 When active, the model uses historical input data \(replayed in real time from previously received data\) and is deployed to the Apama correlator.
 The output of the model is only stored \(and recorded as an `Operation` or `Measurement` object of a "virtual device"\) and not sent back to the device.
 To start a simulation, you must define the time range from which the input data is to be used.
-When all data from the time range has been replayed, the model is automatically undeployed from Apama and the model state is changed to Inactive.
+When all data from the time range has been replayed, the model is automatically undeployed from Apama and the model state is changed to **Inactive**.
 The timestamps of the historical data entries remain unchanged for easier comparison of simulation runs.
 See also [Model simulation](/streaming-analytics/analytics-builder/#model-simulation).
 -   **Production**.
 When active, the model is deployed to the Apama correlator so that the measurements and events from the devices are processed.
 The output of the model is stored and sent back to the devices.

-A model in draft mode can only be in the Inactive state.
-A model in test, simulation or production mode can be in either the Active or Inactive state.
+A model in draft mode can only be in the **Inactive** state.
+A model in test, simulation or production mode can be in either the **Active** or **Inactive** state.

 {{< c8y-admon-info>}}
 The above information on the different states and modes similarly applies for the instances of a template model.
 The following instruction, however, only applies for non-template models.
 If you want to deploy the instances of a template model, see [Deploying an instance](/streaming-analytics/analytics-builder/#deploying-an-instance).